Histology of blood vessels

-The walls of arteries and veins are composed of endothelial cells, smooth muscle cells and extracellular matrix (including collagen and elastin).
-These are arranged into three concentric layers: intima, media and adventitia.
+Blood vessels, namely arteries and veins, are composed of endothelial cells, smooth muscle cells and extracellular matrix (including collagen and elastin).
+These are arranged into three concentric layers (or tunicae): intima, media and adventitia.

-- The intima is the thinnest layer.
-It is composed of a single layer of endothelial cells and a small amount of subendothelial connective tissue.
-The intima is separated from the media by a dense elastic membrane called the internal elastic lamina.
+- composed of a single layer of endothelial cells and a small amount of subendothelial connective tissue

 The intima and inner part of the media are nourished by diffusion of oxygen and nutrients from blood in the lumen, and the adventitia and outer part of the media are nourished by vasa vasorum.